 National Science Foundation (2016 – 2021).

 Integrated Computational and Cognitive Workflows for Improved Security and Usability.

 - Christabel Wayllace and William Yeoh.
 “Stochastic Goal Recognition Design Problems with Suboptimal Agents.”
-In Proceedings of the AAAI Conference on Artificial Intelligence (AAAI), to appear, 2022.
+In Proceedings of the AAAI Conference on Artificial Intelligence (AAAI), pages 9953-9961, 2022.